nvdla/doc/doc/hw/v1/ias/unit_description.rst

 Power Consideration
 ~~~~~~~~~~~~~~~~~~~

-Convolution accumulator applies SLCG in data path.
+The Convolution Accumulator applies clock gating in the data path.
 The clock of data
-path of convolution accumulator is gated by SLCG when it is idle and no
+path of Convolution Accumulator is gated when it is idle and no
 HW-layer is available from programmable registers.
-While SLCG does not
-clock gate the regfile sub module inside convolution accumulator.
+The programmable registers within CACC aren't clock gated to allow
+for new instructions to be programmed.

 Single Point Data Processor
 ---------------------------